The role of a project plan and the benefits of project planning software

 - Remember that project planning takes time.
 It is not a one-time thing, as you will continually refine it after creation.

 - Do not waste much effort making something that only you will see.
-Turn your plan into a presentation for customers to let them better understand the limitations and scope of the work.
+Turn your plan into a presentation for customers to let them better understand the limitations and the scope of work.

 9 Steps to Prepare a Successful Project Plan